 In my earlier post, Knowing When to Quit, Part One, I talked about redundancy.
 This time I’ll discuss another way to overwork a story.
 Creating over the top scenarios or plot lines which don’t connect well with the earlier story.
 This can be especially problematic when you’re writing a series.
 There simply comes a point when your story, even if it’s a series, has to end.
 Otherwise it may become absurd or even bizarre.

 I’ll use an example familiar to most of us.
 Star Trek.

 I grew up watching the original Star Trek.
 The characters, human and alien, were compelling and believable; so much so that they became iconic.
 However, by the third season, the writers seemed to be running out of ideas.
-The ridiculous storylines in some of the episodes hurt the integrity of the series.
+The ridiculous storylines in some of the later episodes hurt the integrity of the series.
 NBC then cancelled the show.
-After that it went into syndication where its following grew.
+Afterward it went into syndication where its following grew.